openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 RESET_REASON
 ^^^^^^^^^^^^
   - Address Offset = 0x00D8
-  - The register will get cleared when the APB bus is in waiting state, i.e. after a read or write is performed.
+  - The CSR will get cleared when the APB bus is in waiting state, i.e. after a read or write is performed.

 +-----------+----------+-----------+-------------+-------------------------------------+
 | **Field** | **Bits** | **Types** | **Default** | **Description**                     |